 Turo is another great option for making extra cash.
 If you’ve got a car that you don’t use often, you can list it on Turo as available to rent for business and recreational travelers.
 It’s pretty easy; you register the make and model of the car and where you’re at, Turo sets the rental price and you get paid 65%-85% of the trip price via direct deposit.
 It’s worry-free income too; Turo insures your car with a plush insurance policy, and you get to accept or decline requests to rent your car as you see fit.

 5. Report Your Shopping Habits

-Another cool and different way to make money is through reporting on your shopping habits.
-Here’s how it works: when you sign up with National Consumer Panel, they mail you a hand held scanner, kind of like the ones you use for gift registries.
+Another cool and different way to make money can be by reporting on your shopping habits.
+Here’s how it works: when you sign up with National Consumer Panel, they mail you a handheld scanner, kind of like the ones you use for gift registries.

 NCP then awards you points based on your shopping habits, and you can trade those points in for cash, an Amazon gift card, a Visa rewards card, an iTunes gift card or toward the purchase of a Kindle Fire.